nickheppleston/aws-training/associate-arch-training-gaps.md

 Available to all customers - Security and Performance (core checks) Available to customers with Business or Enterprise support plans (all checks)

-## EBS-Backed Instances
-*Question: Which Instance Types are EBS-backed only?*

-The only instance types that are all EBS-backed are the *4 series (M4, C4, R4) and the T2 series.
-All other series are include instance store disks.

-The following EC2 Instance types are EBS-backed only:
-- T2
-- M4 (general purpose)
-- C4 (compute optimised)
-- R4 (memory optimised)

-The following EC2 Instance types are _not_ EBS-backed only:
-- M3 (general purpose)
-- C3 (compute optimised)
-- X1 (large-scale memory optimised)
-- R3 (memory optimised)
-- P2 (general purpose GPU compute)
-- G2 (graphics optimised)
-- F1 (customizable hardware acceleration)
-- I3 (high I/O optimised)
-- D2 (dense storage)

 ## CloudWatch
 *Question: What is the minimum interval for CloudWatch metrics?*